robotsorcerer/LyapunovLearner/README.md

 + What is different between this implementation and Khansari-Zadeh's implementation?

   -  Well, for starters, a cleaner implementation of the Gaussian mixture models used in estimating dynamics along every trajectory sample.

+  - A straightforward nonlinear optimization of the CLF cost

+  - Better handling of constraints.

+  - Written in python and easy to port to other open-source robot libraries.

 ### TODOs